alexbielen/chainsmoke/README.md

-# Either.py
+# Chainsmoke

-Either.py is a simple library for chaining functions that can return either Good or Error outputs.
+Chainsmoke is a collection of abstractions for chains of functions that strives to be simple, practical and well-documented.

 Look below for an overly-didactic example:

+## Either

 ```python
 from either import chainable_either, call_chain